European Equities Market Volume Summary User Guide

 A trading date is defined as a day during which any of the markets that Cboe Europe covers was open for trading.

 Type of Data

-Each data selection option (Venue, Off-book, etc.) represents a grouping of market data that is organised within industry-standard definitions.
+Each data selection option (On-book, Off-book, etc.) represents a grouping of market data that is organised within industry-standard definitions.
 Each data group may have its own sub-groupings (categories, venues …), or the data could be shared across multiple sub-groupings.